PUGX/PUGXBusFormBundle/README.md

 PUGXBusFormBundle
 =================

-This bundle provides a mechanism to automatically handle commands in forms with SimpleBus.
+This bundle provides a mechanism to automatically manager commands in forms with a command bus (SimpleBus or Symfony Messenger).

 The original idea is explained in [this issue](https://github.com/SimpleBus/SymfonyBridge/issues/38#issuecomment-264205865).